 Fellowships and Competitions

-NEWLY REVISED: The eligibility and application materials for the Graduate Student and Undergraduate Opportunities have been revised for the Spring 2014 competition.
+NEWLY REVISED: The eligibility and application materials for the Graduate Student and Undergraduate Opportunities have recently been revised.

 - Nicholson Graduate Fellowships (Fall and Spring)

 The Nicholson Center for British Studies at the University of Chicago is pleased to announce its competition for Nicholson graduate fellowships for research in the British Isles.

 University of Chicago Ph.D. students from the Humanities, Social Sciences, Divinity School, and Law School are eligible.
 At the time of application, students who plan to travel for three months or less should have passed their exams, but need not have completed the dissertation proposal.
 Students who have completed at least one year of graduate study are eligible to apply for funding under certain conditions (see below).
 Students who plan to travel for more than three months should have been admitted to candidacy.
 In order to apply for and receive Nicholson funding, you must maintain appropriate registration status from the time of application through the full tenure of your award.
 In all cases, research travel must be completed before the dissertation defense.